mattmcnabb/mattmcnabb.github.io/_posts/2016-6-7-Disable-Mailboxes-for-Active-Users.md

 This will be a quick post to detail the steps I took to resolve an issue in Exchange Online where we had a very specific use case for mailbox compliance.

-We have a type of user that only has need of a mailbox for a certain period of time, and once this time is passed then according to our policy access to that mailbox will be removed.
+We have a type of user that only has need of a mailbox for a certain period of time, and once this time has passed then according to our policy access to that mailbox will be removed.
 However, other services in Office 365 such as Onedrive for Business and the Office Pro Plus subscription will need to be retained.
 Our compliance policy also dictates that the mailbox data will need to be retained for an extended period of time.
-We user Litigation Hold to achieve this retention.
+We use Litigation Hold to achieve this retention.

 When a mailbox is on Litigation Hold and the corresponding user is deleted, the mailbox is converted to "Inactive" and all it's data is retained.
 The [guidance provided by Microsoft][Inactive] for this all centers around employees who are leaving your organization which is why the trigger for converting to an inactive mailbox is the deletion of the user.